About Maternity Allowance

 Claiming a higher allowance for your husband or partner

-If you get Maternity Allowance at a lower rate because you don’t fully meet the contribution conditions, any increase for a husband or partner will also be lower.
+If you get Maternity Allowance at a lower rate because you don’t have enough contributions or credits, any increase for a husband or partner will also be lower.

 - return to work whilst in receipt of Maternity Allowance